oliviaxyl/Telecom-Customer-Churn-Prediction/README.md

 ![learningcurve](https://user-images.githubusercontent.com/49653689/94983763-e5a14100-0513-11eb-8f4d-b027883dad27.png)

-Training score (red line) decreases and plateau Indicates underfitting
-High bias

-Cross-validation score (green line) stagnating throughout Unable to learn from data

-Low scores (high errors)
-Should tweak model (perhaps increase model complexity)
+According to the plot, training score (red line) decreases and plateau, which indicates underfitting with high bias.
+Cross-validation score (green line) stagnating throughout, and unable to learn from the data.
+Not surprising, refer back to 5 pc scores visualization graph, these scores show that there is no apparent separation between the two clusters.
+To further improve model accuracy, we can perhaps increase model complexity.
+Specifically, increase number of trees in the forest for AdaBoost training.
+However,

 ## Reference